AdamuTokal/Gamma-Mini-Project-Group/README.md

 # Gamma-Group-Mini-Project
 A simple Project that Implement the Basic CRUD Operation using CSS, JS and Php

-LIST OF STUDENTS IN THE GROUP
+LIST OF STUDENTS IN THE GAMMA GROUP:
 1. FCP/CCS/18/1016   Ahmad Yahya Abubakar
 2. FCP/CCS/19/2002  Adamu  Haruna
 3. FCP/CIT/18/1013 Okeke chidera Emmanuel